 Director: Neil Grahn

-Teresa Popowicz and Krystia Petrossie both share their personal, emotional backgrounds behind their decision to enter the world of bodybuilding that makes them push their physical and emotional limits.
+Teresa Popowicz and Krystia Petrossie both share their personal, emotional backgrounds behind their decision to enter the world of bodybuilding, which makes them push their physical and emotional limits.

 With just a 20-minute runtime, this movie doesn’t fail to inspire and send more than one meaningful message.